benswift/tree-sitter-mutt-compose/README.md

 # tree-sitter-mutt-compose

-A tree-sitter grammar for mutt compose files/buffers, with support for the Zed editor.
+A tree-sitter grammar for mutt compose files/buffers.

-## Grammar structure
+## Features

 The grammar parses mutt compose files which consist of:
 - **Headers**: Email headers in the format `Key: value`